christophhart/HISE/README.md

 6. type `make` and wait.

-## Licence
+## License

-HISE is licenced under the GPL v3, but there will be a commercial licence for closed source usage.
-Every instrument you'll build will inheritate this licence so in order to release a closed source product you'll have to obtain a HISE commercial licence as well as a JUCE commercial licence.
+HISE is licensed under the GPL v3, but there will be a commercial license for closed source usage.
+Every instrument you'll build will inheritate this license so in order to release a closed source product you'll have to obtain a HISE commercial license as well as a JUCE commercial license.
 Please get in touch with me for further informations.

 ## Included frameworks